chfrank-cgn/Rancher/aks-cluster/influx/README.md

 ## Prometheus metrics

-In addition to writing to a local instance, Telegraf can also write to multiple remote instances.
+In addition to writing to a local instance, Telegraf can write to multiple remote instances.
 Also, Telegraf can scrape metrics in Prometheus format.
-We'll use these features to send our Kubernetes state metrics to Influxdata's cloud:
+We'll combine these two features to send our Kubernetes state metrics to Influxdata's cloud:

 - `41-config.yaml` has the configuration
 - `42-deployment.yaml` has the actual deployment